Igor Rostislavovich Shafarevich: in Memoriam

-In 1967, during his stay in Paris, Shafarevich cooperated with John Tate to construct examples of elliptic curves over the function field $k(t)$ with finite field $k$ whose Mordell-Weil group of rational points has arbitrary large rank \cite{ShafTate}.
-The analogous statement where the field $k(t)$ is replaced with the field $\mathbb{Q}$ of rational numbers is still a conjecture in number theory.
+In 1967, during his stay in Paris, Shafarevich cooperated with John Tate to construct examples of elliptic curves over the functional field $k(t)$ with finite field $k$ whose Mordell-Weil group of rational points has arbitrarily large rank \cite{ShafTate}.
+The analogous statement, where the field $k(t)$ is replaced with the field $\mathbb{Q}$ of rational numbers, is still a conjecture in number theory.

-In 1961 Shafarevich published a paper devoted to a systematic study of the Weil-Ch\^{a}telet group $H^1(K,A)$ of an abelian variety $A$ over a field $K$ of algebraic functions in one variable over an algebraically closed field $k$ \cite{Shafarevichtorsors}.
-He divided this study into three parts by determining the structure of three groups: the local group $H^1(K_\mathfrak{p},A_{\mathfrak{p}})$, where the field $K$ is replaced by one of its completions, the kernel and the cokernel of the restriction homomorphisms to the product of these groups with respect to the set of all completions of $K$.
-The kernel group (where $K$ is replaced by a number field or a more general function field) was later named the Shafarevich-Tate group and Shafarevich's contribution to the theory of elliptic curves was honored by a common acceptance of using the Russian letter Sha for its notation $\Sh(A)$.
-A similar theory was independently developed about the same time by Andrew Ogg in Berkeley.
-Later on, the theory was given a more modern approach by Grothendieck who gave a cohomological interpretation of $\Sh(A)$ as the first \'etale cohomology group with coefficients in an \'etale sheaf on a nonsingular projective model of the field $K$ which is represented by the N\'eron model of $A$.
+In 1961, Shafarevich published a paper devoted to a systematic study of the Weil-Ch\^{a}telet group $H^1(K,A)$ of an abelian variety $A$ over a field $K$ of algebraic functions in one variable over an algebraically closed field $k$.
+Thus, he divides this study into three parts by determining the structure of three groups: the local group $H^1(K_\mathfrak{p}, A_{\mathfrak{p}})$, where the field $K$ is replaced by its completion, the kernel and the cokernel of the restriction homomorphisms to the product of these groups with respect to the set of all completions of $K$.
+The kernel group (where $K$ is replaced by an arbitrary field) was later named the Tate-Shafarevich group (the order is taken according to the Cyrillic alphabet).
+Shafarevich's contribution to the theory of elliptic curves was specially honored by a common acceptance of using the Cyrillic letter for its notation $\Sh(A)$.
+A similar theory, and about the same time, was independently developed by Andrew Ogg in Berkeley.
+Later on, the theory was given a more modern approach by Grothendieck who gave a cohomological interpretation of $\Sh(A)$ as the first \`etale cohomology group with coefficients in a sheaf over a curve $C$ with the field $k(C)$ of rational functions isomorphic to $K$, which is represented by the N\'eron model of $A$.
 The main result of Ogg and Shafarevich on the structure of $\Sh(A)$ is now known as the Grothendieck-Ogg-Shafarevich formula.
-In their work, Ogg and Shafarevich dealt only with the part of the Weil-Ch\^{a}telet group prime to the characteristic of $k$.
-The subsequent work of several people including Oleg Vvedensky, a student of Shafarevich, completed the work by settling the $p$-part \cite{Berta}.
+In their work, Ogg and Shafarevich restricted themselves only to the part of the Weil-Ch\^{a}telet group prime to the characteristic of $k$.
+The subsequent work of several people, including Oleg Vvedensky, a former student of Shafarevich, finished the work by settling the $p$-part \cite{Berta}.